 For the tax year 2025/26, the first £500 of dividend income received by an individual Shareholder in a tax year (the "Nil Rate Amount") is exempt from UK income tax, regardless of what tax rate would otherwise apply to that dividend income.
 If an individual Shareholder receives dividends in excess of the Nil Rate Amount in a tax year, the excess is taxed at the following dividend rates for the tax year 2025/26: 8.75 per cent. (for individuals not liable to tax at a rate above the basic rate), 33.75 per cent. (for individuals subject to the higher rate of income tax) and 39.35 per cent. (for individuals subject to the additional rate of income tax).
-For the 2026/27 tax year, the dividend tax rates for basic and higher rate taxpayers will increase and from April 2026 will be as follows: 10.75 per cent. (for individuals not liable to tax at a rate above the basic rate), 35.75 per cent. (for individuals subject to the higher rate of income tax) and 39.35 per cent. (for individuals subject to the additional rate of income tax).
+For the 2026/27 tax year, the dividend tax rates for basic and higher rate taxpayers will increase as follows: 10.75 per cent. (for individuals not liable to tax at a rate above the basic rate), 35.75 per cent. (for individuals subject to the higher rate of income tax).
+The rate for individuals subject to the additional rate of income tax will remain the same at 39.35 per cent.